Amelia Boynton Robinson

-Amelia Isadora Platts Boynton Robinson (August 18, 1911 – August 26, 2015) was an American activist who was a leader of the American Civil Rights Movement in Selma, Alabama, and a key figure in the 1965 Selma to Montgomery marches.
-In 1984, she became founding vice-president of the Schiller Institute affiliated with Lyndon LaRouche.
+Amelia Isadora Platts Boynton Robinson (August 18, 1905 – August 26, 2015) was an American activist and supercentenarian who was a leader of the American Civil Rights Movement in Selma, Alabama, and a key figure in the 1965 Selma to Montgomery marches.

+In 1984, she became founding vice-president of the Schiller Institute, which was affiliated with Lyndon LaRouche, a far-right activist.
 She was awarded the Martin Luther King Jr. Freedom Medal in 1990.
-Robinson was a centenarian reaching the age of 104.

 Early life

-Amelia Isadora Platts was born in Savannah, Georgia, on August 18, 1911, to George and Anna Eliza (née Hicks) Platts, both of whom were African-American.
+Amelia Isadora Platts was born in Savannah, Georgia, to George and Anna Eliza (née Hicks) Platts, both of whom were African-American.
 She also had Cherokee and German ancestry.
 Church was central to Amelia and her nine siblings' upbringing.
 As a young girl, she became involved in campaigning for women's suffrage.
 Her family encouraged the children to read.
 Amelia attended two years at Georgia State Industrial College for Colored Youth (now Savannah State University, a historically black college).
 She transferred to Tuskegee Institute (now Tuskegee University), earning a degree in home economics in 1927.
 (Platts later also studied at Tennessee State, Virginia State, and Temple University.)